-20. The proposed demolition and development works shall be carried out strictly in accordance with the constraints and oppourtunities mitigation and enhancement actions set out in WYG Bat Survey Report October 2016, including the installtion of bat boxes.
+20. The proposed demolition and development works shall be carried out strictly in accordance with the constraints and oppourtunities mitigation and enhancement actions set out in WYG Bat Survey Report October 2016, including the installtion of bat boxes and the updated walkover survey dated 29 August 2018 by WYG.